miohtama/capitalgram/posts/captable-management-software-comparison.md

 ---
-title: Comparing cap table services for an international company
+title: Cap table services comparison
-description: Solutions to manage your shareholders and investor communications
+description: Solutions to manage your shareholders and investor communications for an international company
 longDescription: A short benchmark on onboarding an international company for a different cap table management providers.
 date: 2020-02-10
 layout: layouts/post.njk